A Dog Named Madison Dutifully Guarded His Family’s Burnt-Out Home For Weeks, Waiting For Them To Come Home

 Enter K9 Paw Print Rescue.

-The California animal rescue group, and its volunteers, had their hands full with all of the abandoned pets that turned up either in shelters, or suddenly homeless, once their humans left.
+The California animal rescue group and its volunteers had their hands full with all of the abandoned pets that turned up either in shelters or suddenly homeless, once their humans left.
 One such volunteer was a woman named Shayla Sullivan.
 She writes on Facebook that she had been working with a dog named Miguel, who also needed help while his humans were away, when she learned that Miguel had a brother named Madison.
 She went looking for him, and sure enough, found him at the burned-out remains of his old address.

 However, since Madison is a guard dog, he wasn’t very interested in being rescued.